openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 .. _register-sahara-label:

-4. In order for Sahara to be accessible in OpenStack Dashboard and for python-saharaclient to work properly you need to register Sahara in Keystone.
+4. For sahara to be accessible in the OpenStack Dashboard and for python-saharaclient to work properly you must register sahara in the Identity service catalog.
 For example:

 .. sourcecode:: console